knpuniversity/symfony/knpu/first-page.md

 Perfect!
 That's Symfony's way of saying "Yo!
 There's no page here."

-Now back to the main event: building real page.
+Now back to the main event: building a real page.

 Our top secret project is called AquaNote: a research database for Aquanauts.
 These cool underwater explorers log their discoveries of different sea creatures to this